Mainsail Core - CLI Commands

 Core

-process commands.
+This series will describe the core process commands.
 The 'core' process will run Mainsail node a single process.
 You can start the core process with the following command:

 mainsail core:start